isomerpages/mlaw-corp/news/press-releases/_posts/2024-01-10-post-Criminal Procedure (Miscellaneous Amendments) Bill 2024.md

 <i>New legislative framework on forensic medical examinations (“**FME**”)</i>

 {:start="6"}
-6.The Bill also proposes to set out a clear legislative framework on FME, which will provide clarity and allow more effective criminal investigations.
+6. The Bill also proposes to set out a clear legislative framework on FME, which will provide clarity and allow more effective criminal investigations.

 {:start="7"}
-7.FME is conducted to obtain forensic evidence (e.g. taking blood samples or DNA swabs), which is critical for investigations, particularly those pertaining to serious sexual offences such as rape.
+7. FME is conducted to obtain forensic evidence (e.g. taking blood samples or DNA swabs), which is critical for investigations, particularly those pertaining to serious sexual offences such as rape.

 <p style="margin-left: 40px">
-(a) FME evidence is an important modern tool for bringing criminals to justice (see **Annex** for examples).</p>
+	(a) FME evidence is an important modern tool for bringing criminals to justice (see <b>Annex</b> for examples).</p>

 <p style="margin-left: 40px">
 (b) There are no substitutes for certain specific types of FME.
 For example, penile swabs need to be taken from accused persons in sexual assault cases to show proof of contact.</p>